2005 Living Church of God shooting: Aftermath

 Police searched the home that Ratzmann shared with his mother and sister and recovered .22 caliber ammunition and three computers from the home.

 The incident focused national attention on the teachings and legacy of Herbert W. Armstrong, the Worldwide Church of God and LCG's leader Roderick C. Meredith, and the police investigated religious issues as a potential motive for the shooting.
 As the investigation continued, police confirmed that they were "increasingly focused on religion as the motive" for the shooting, additionally stating that the pastor's family seemed to have been targeted.
-Voice of America determined that the attack was one of five house of worship shootings in the United States that were motivated by religious hate.
+Voice of America determined that the attack was one of five houses of worship shootings in the United States that were motivated by religious hate.